 Despite their small numbers, we can still see blue whales in the summer and fall off the California coast, where they regularly migrate and feed in places like the Gulf of the Farallones and Cordell Bank national marine sanctuaries.
 The National Oceanic and Atmospheric Administration (NOAA) estimates that more than 1,500 blue whales feed along the California coast, one of the largest known gatherings of blue whales globally.

 Once female blue whales reach sexual maturity around 5 to 15 years old, they can give birth every two to three years.
 Blue whale pregnancies last about one year with calves typically born in December to February in low latitudes.
 Newborn blue whales are big babies!
 They can reach about 23 feet in length and can weigh 5,000 to 6,000 pounds at birth.

 A nursing blue whale mother produces over 50 gallons of milk a day.
 The milk is about 35 to 50 percent milk fat, which allows the calf to gain weight at a rate of up to 10 pounds an hour, which amounts to over 250 pounds a day!

 Calves stay with their mothers for about six to seven months.
 At 6 months old, calves have just about doubled in length, reaching on average over 52 feet long.

 The life expectancy of blue whales is unknown, but it’s estimated to be between 80 to 90 years.

-The favorite food of these giants is krill, or shrimp-like euphausiids, that are up to three inches long.
-Blue whales must eat two to four tons of krill a day during the feeding season.
-They concentrate on feeding during the polar summers primarily around the Channel Islands, Monterey Bay, and the Farallon Islands/Cordell Bank.
-During the winter months, they migrate to the warmer waters in Mexico and Costa Rica.
+The favorite food of these gentle giants is krill, or small shrimp-like animals.
+Blue whales can eat up to 12,000 pounds of krill a day during the feeding season.
+They concentrate on feeding during the polar summers primarily around the Channel Islands, Monterey Bay and the Farallon Islands/Cordell Bank off of California.
+During the winter months, they migrate to warmer waters in Mexico and Central America.